Wonju Byun clan: History and surname

 The history of the Byeon or Byun clan in Korean history began with the Jangyeon Byeon or Byun clan (Hamgyong Province around 1100), whose progenitor was Yooyeong during the Goryeo Dynasty.
 Ryeo is the 5th generation of the Jangyeon Byeon or Byun clan, and continues through the Hwangju Byeon or Byun clan (Hwanghae Province around 1200), which has Ryeo as its progenitor.
-And An-ryeol(Anyeol) is the 8th generation of the Hwangju Byeon or Byun clan, and continues to the Wonju Byeon or Byun clan (Gangwon Province around 1300), which has An-ryeol(Anyeol) as its progenitor.
-From An-yeol(Anyeol)'s grandfather, An-yeol(Anyeol) held official positions and lived in the Yuan Dynasty.
-An-yeol(Anyeol), the 8th generation of the Hwangju Byeon or Byun clan, moved to Goryeo.
+And An-ryeol (Anyeol) is the 8th generation of the Hwangju Byeon or Byun clan, and continues to the Wonju Byeon or Byun clan (Gangwon Province around 1300), which has An-ryeol (Anyeol) as its progenitor.
+From An-yeol (Anyeol)'s grandfather, An-yeol (Anyeol) held official positions and lived in the Yuan Dynasty.
+An-yeol (Anyeol), the 8th generation of the Hwangju Byeon or Byun clan, moved to Goryeo.
 Around 1100, after winning the war against the Khitan, Goryeo had the highest diplomatic status among Goryeo, Song, and Khitan.
-According to records (Wonju Byun Clan Genealogy and the Family Records, Gaseung, of the Duke Jeonseo Faction of Wonju Byun), the progenitor of the Hwangju Byeon or Byun clan, Ryeo, fled from the Jin Dynasty to Goryeo from the Song Dynasty.
-The area was not the Korean Peninsula today, but the Qingyu (靑嶼) region of Zhejiang Province (浙江省), south of Shanghai, China.
+According to records (Wonju Byun Clan Genealogy and the Family Records, Gaseung, of the Duke Jeonseo Faction of Wonju Byun), the progenitor of the Hwangju Byeon or Byun clan, Ryeo, fled the Jin Dynasty to Goryeo from the Song Dynasty.
+The area was not the Korean Peninsula today, but the Qingyu (靑嶼) region] of Zhejiang Province (浙江省), south of Shanghai, China.
 It may therefore be inferred that, around the year 1100 when Ryeo migrated from the Song dynasty to Goryeo, the territorial domain of Goryeo, as recorded in historical sources, was not limited to the Korean Peninsula as is conventionally understood today, but extended into areas corresponding to present-day eastern China.